rcl-coding/tutorial-staticwebsite/lesson3.md

 </html>
 ```

-In the section element, add the following code to create a description for the pet.
+In the section, add the following code to create a description for the pet :

 ```html
 <!doctype html>